practice area bg MOBILE practice area bg scaled

 Can a Tropical Storm Damage Claim Be Denied Because the Roof Was Old or Had Pre-Existing Damage?

-Insurance companies often attempt to deny or reduce tropical storm roof claims by arguing that the damage resulted from age, wear and tear, deferred maintenance, or pre-existing conditions rather than storm-related forces.
-However, an aging roof does not automatically bar coverage.
+Not automatically.
+Insurance companies often deny or reduce tropical storm roof claims by arguing that age, wear and tear, deferred maintenance, or pre-existing damage caused the loss instead of storm-related forces.
+However, an older roof does not automatically eliminate coverage.

-If a tropical storm caused new damage to the roof or worsened an existing condition, coverage may still apply unless the insurer can establish that a specific policy exclusion controls the loss.
-In Florida, insurers frequently raise pre-existing damage defenses, but they must support those positions with evidence rather than assumptions.
+If a tropical storm caused new roof damage or worsened an existing condition, coverage may still apply depending on the policy language and evidence.
+In Florida, insurers frequently rely on pre-existing damage defenses, but they must support those defenses with facts, not assumptions.

-Policyholders can challenge these denials through independent roofing inspections, pre- and post-storm photographs, maintenance records, prior inspection reports, and expert evaluations that document storm-related damage.
+Policyholders can challenge these denials with independent roofing inspections, pre- and post-storm photographs, maintenance records, prior inspection reports, repair estimates, and expert evaluations showing storm-related damage.

-At Williams Law Association, P.A., we regularly help Florida property owners challenge improper pre-existing damage denials and pursue the coverage available under their policies.
+At Williams Law Association, P.A., we help Florida property owners challenge improper denials of pre-existing damage and pursue coverage available under their insurance policies.

 What Is the Difference Between Wind Damage and Flood Damage in a Tropical Storm Claim?

-The distinction between wind damage and flood damage is one of the most contested issues in Florida tropical storm insurance claims.
-Standard Florida property insurance policies generally cover wind damage, including rain that enters through a storm-created opening caused by wind damage to the roof, windows, or exterior walls.
+The distinction between wind and flood damage is among the most common points of dispute in Florida tropical storm insurance claims.
+Standard homeowners’ insurance policies often cover wind-related damage, including rain that enters through a storm-created opening in the roof, windows, doors, or exterior walls.

 What Happens If a Florida Insurer Underpays a Tropical Storm Property Claim?

-If a Florida insurer underpays a tropical storm property claim, the unpaid portion of the loss may be challenged through the policy’s dispute resolution process or through litigation, depending on the nature of the dispute.
+If a Florida insurer underpays a tropical storm property claim, the policyholder may be able to challenge the unpaid portion of the loss through negotiation, appraisal, or litigation, depending on the reason for the dispute.

-If the disagreement involves the amount of loss rather than coverage, many property insurance policies include an appraisal provision that allows either party to seek an appraisal to resolve valuation disputes.
-However, an appraisal may not address broader legal issues involving coverage, causation, or misconduct in claim handling.
+When the disagreement involves the amount of loss rather than coverage, the policy may include an appraisal provision that allows the parties to resolve valuation disputes.
+However, an appraisal may not address broader legal issues involving coverage, causation, exclusions, or improper claim handling.

-Policyholders should be cautious before accepting an underpaid settlement or signing a release, as doing so may limit their ability to pursue additional compensation later.
+Policyholders should be careful before accepting an underpaid settlement or signing a release, because doing so may limit their ability to pursue additional compensation later.